Passover 2026

 The solution explained in the Code of Jewish Law is the “Sale of Chametz,” in which the food is sold to a non-Jew before Passover.
 After the holiday, the non-Jew sells it back, and it can once again be enjoyed.

-Completion of Passover: The Moshiach Meal
+Completion of Passover: The Moshiach Feast

-It will be on Tuesday, April 30th at 6 PM @ The Chabad Jewish Center.
+It will be on Thu April 9th at 6:45 PM @ The Chabad Jewish Center.